- Week 9 of Pregnancy Is The Number Of Months?

 During pregnancy, experts suggest watching on your caffeine consumption.
 Caffeine comes from a range of sources, like coffee, tea, soda, and chocolate, so attempt to restrict your total day-to-day intake to 200 mg- about the quantity in a single 12-ounce cup of coffee.

 Right now, the pregnancy hormone hCG is circulating through your body at its peak level.
-That implies at 9 weeks, some pregnancy signs may be at their most extreme.
+That implies at 9 weeks of pregnancy, some pregnancy signs may be at their most extreme.
 Hang in there- you’re just weeks away from those hormonal agents leveling out a bit, leaving you feeling a lot more like yourself.
 Here’s what 9 weeks pregnant symptoms you may be experiencing:

 Since your uterus is expanding and since there’s major blood circulation to your pelvic area, you might be heading to the bathroom more frequently than you did pre-pregnancy.
 Do not let that stop you from drinking lots of water.
 It is very important that you stay hydrated.
 Just put more pit stops onto your mental to-do list.